About our school

 Our pupils in Years 3, 4, 5 and 6 have an assembly every Monday, Tuesday and Thursday at 9.20am.
 Their Praise assembly is on Friday at 9.00am and again parents are invited to this event.

 The children will be allocated to one of four houses.
-These are Oxford, Cambridge, Canterbury and York.
+These are Fire, Water, Earth and Air.
 We do not always ensure that children of the same family are in the same house but instead allocate them on a random basis as they join us.

 A child who has been prescribed antibiotics may be well enough to attend but still be completing their course of treatment.
-These medicines can only be administered by staff.
+These medicines can only be administered by Office staff if the medicine has been prescribed for four times a day.
 A consent form available from the school office must be completed by a parent before any medication can be given.

 In the case of inhalers, children will keep these with them in the classroom and administer the medication themselves.
 Please help us by ensuring that your child is fully conversant with the use of their inhalers.
-A second inhaler prescribed by the doctors should be obtained whenever possible which will be kept in the school office and parents must complete the asthma form to be kept with the child’s information.
+Parents must complete the asthma form to be kept with the child’s information.

 Special Educational Needs